-My volunteer trip to Kenya was both rewarding and adventurous.
-From seeing the sunset and elephants stroll through Maasai Mara to hitting water in the drilling of a well in rural Namanga for the Maasai people, there was no shortage of laughs and cries.
+My volunteer work at Kenya was both rewarding and adventurous.
+From watching the elephants and their young stroll through Maasai Mara during sunset, with Mount Kilimanjaro as the backdrop, to hitting water in the drilling of a well in rural Namanga for the Maasai people, there was no shortage of laughs and cries.

 I volunteered at the Watoto Wa Baraka (WWB) / ‘Children of Blessing’ (in Swahili) orphanage in Makuyu, which housed over 30 youths.
 Work included the following:

 - Developing social and in-class activities with the children to cultivate individual growth and strength